farmountain/Codex_Boaster/README.md

 ### Runtime Configuration

-Use the **Runtime Selector** and **EnvVarForm** components to choose your Python, Node or Go versions and enter any required environment variables.
+Use the **Runtime Selector** and **EnvVarForm** components to choose your Python, Node or Rust versions and enter any required environment variables.
 Saving this form writes `.env`, `.env.template.json`, `docker-compose.yml` and `codexbooster.config.json` for repeatable setups.

 ## Tests